Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Combined Traffic Shapers

 \section{Performance Analysis of Combined Traffic Shapers}

 In this section, we discuss the combination of different traffic shapers.
-As we will show in Sect.~\ref{sec:CmpIndi}, from the perspective of latency, jitter and backlog, TAS outperforms than ATS, CBS and SP.
-However, TAS requires the synthesis of optimized GCLs, to which does not scale to large networks with many flows.
-This problem can be mitigated by combining different traffic shapers in the same switch architecture, to reduce the number of flows handled by TAS.
-Therefore, we believe that the coexistence between time-triggered shapers (TAS) and various event-triggered shapers (ATS, CBS, SP) will be a promising approach in the time-critical and real-time communication networks of the future, to support different performance quality requirements of applications, see also the discussion in~\cite{Gavrilut20}.
-Two combined traffic shapers investigated in the literature are non-time-triggered-CDT+ATS+CBS~\cite{Mohammadpour18} and TAS+CBS~\cite{Zhao18,Zhao20}.
-However, CDT is non-time-triggered traffic type, and the CDT model is not a standard model required by the TSN standard.
+We will first show the combination of ATS and CBS used in different queues.
+Moreover, as we will show in Sect.~\ref{sec:CmpIndi}, from the perspective of latency, jitter and backlog, TAS outperforms ATS, CBS and SP.
+However, TAS requires the synthesis of optimized GCLs, which does not scale to large networks with many flows.
+This problem can be mitigated by combining different traffic shapers in the same switch architecture to reduce the number of flows handled by TAS.
+Therefore, we believe that the coexistence of time-triggered shapers (TAS) and various event-triggered shapers (ATS, CBS, SP) will be a promising approach in the time-critical and real-time communication networks of the future, to support different performance quality requirements of applications, see also the discussion in~\cite{Gavrilut20}.
+Three combined traffic shapers investigated in the literature are non-time-triggered-CDT+ATS+CBS~\cite{Mohammadpour18}, TAS+SP inherited from TTEthernet~\cite{Zhao17} and TAS+CBS~\cite{Zhao18,Zhao20}.
+However, CDT is not a time-triggered traffic type, and the CDT model is not a standard model required by the TSN.
+Similarly, we add a citation after the subtitles of the performance analysis sections for TAS+SP and TAS+CBS.
 Inspired by the high performance of TAS, the ATS reshaping function and the existing combined traffic shapers, we are interested in understanding the impact of ATS reshaping on the combined architectures that include TAS.
-Thus, in the following, we propose additional three architectures of combined traffic shaper, i.e., TAS+SP, TAS+ATS+SP, TAS+ATS+CBS.
+Thus, in the following, we propose additional three architectures of combined traffic shapers, i.e., TAS+SP, TAS+ATS+SP, TAS+ATS+CBS.
 We extend the NC approach to analyze the worst-case performance of traffic under these architectures for the quantitative performance comparison in Sect.~\ref{sec:CmpComb}.